codyde/openfaas-get-mileage/README.md

 ## OpenFaaS function for calling Google Map Distance API

+* Language - Written for Python3

 # Requirements:
-You'll need to get a Google Maps Distance Matrix API Key from here https://developers.google.com/maps/documentation/distance-matrix/intro and include that in your environment variables within the stack-example.yml file
+* Google Maps Distance Matrix API Key (https://developers.google.com/maps/documentation/distance-matrix/intro)
+* Edit stack-example.yml to include API key in environment variables (or create an environment.yml file and use that)
+* Edit stack-example.yml to include your Docker Hub repository
+* Push to OpenFaaS

 The expected format for travel details is follows... (python list is expected)